Affiliate links on Android Authority may earn us a commission. Learn more.

 Is there a Wear OS 4 beta?

-Samsung released a beta version of the new software leading up to its release, however, now all relevant devices have access to the stable Wear OS 4.
-Though we’ve seen rumors of Google similarly releasing a beta version for its Pixel Watch, a preview is not yet available.
+Samsung released a beta version of the new software leading up to its release; however, now all relevant devices have access to the stable Wear OS 4.

 Wear OS 4 features

-From a convenience standpoint, the most exciting (and long overdue) Wear OS 4 feature is its new backup and restore support.
+From a convenience standpoint, the most exciting (and long overdue) Wear OS 4 feature is its backup and restore support.
 Users can finally swap to a new phone or watch without factory resetting their wearables.
-The update also adds new apps for Gmail and Google Calendar making it easier than ever to manage events and schedules and answer emails right from the wrist.
+The update also adds apps for Gmail and Google Calendar, making it easier than ever to manage events and schedules and answer emails right from the wrist.

-Meanwhile, Wear OS 4 also brings improved integration within the Home app, including smart device controls and notifications.
-Additionally, the platform boasts a WhatsApp app which rolled out to Wear OS 3 earlier this summer.
-This app even allows users to answer WhatsApp calls from their devices.
+Meanwhile, Wear OS 4 brings improved integration within the Home app, including smart device controls and notifications.
+The platform also boasts a WhatsApp app, which rolled out to Wear OS 3 in the the summer of 2023.
+This app allows users to answer WhatsApp calls from their devices.
 Popular apps Spotify and Peloton also each issued app improvements within the platform.

 Wear OS 4 compatibility

-As of yet, the rollout schedule isn’t entirely clear regarding the newest Wear OS.
-As of now, the Galaxy Watch 4, 5, and 6 series devices are the only watches currently running or eligible to update to the latest software.
-Given its role in developing Wear OS 3, we’re not surprised to see Samsung get a lead on competitors when it comes to the latest software.
+As of yet, the rollout schedule regarding the newest Wear OS isn’t entirely clear.
+Currently, the Galaxy Watch 4, 5, and 6 series devices and Google’s Pixel Watches 1 and 2 are the only watches running or eligible to update to the latest software.

-Other devices potentially eligible for the update include Mobvoi’s TicWatch Pro 5, which arrived in May, and Fossil’s latest family of Wear OS devices.
-To be frank though, the Wear OS 3 rollout was a bit of a mess.
+Another device with the potential to see the update is Mobvoi’s TicWatch Pro 5, which arrived in May last year.
+Though we originally thought Fossil’s next family of Wear OS devices might also see the update, the company has since announced it is stepping away from the smartwatch market.
+To be frank, the Wear OS 3 rollout was a bit of a mess.
 Some promised devices still haven’t received the update more than two years later.
-We hope to see a smoother launch for Wear OS 4 but we’re skeptical.
+We hope to see a smoother launch for Wear OS 4, but we’re skeptical.